oracle/graal/truffle/docs/splitting/ReportingPolymorphism.md

 This annotation instructs the DSL to include checks for polymorphism after specializations and to call `Node#reportPolymorphicSpecialize` if needed.

 For an example on how to use this annotation, consider the `com.oracle.truffle.sl.nodes.SLStatementNode`.
 It is the base class for all
-Simple Language nodes and, since the `ReportPolymorphism` annotation is inherited, simply annotating this class will enable reporting of polymorphic specializations for all SimpleLanguage nodes.
+SimpleLanguage nodes and, since the `ReportPolymorphism` annotation is inherited, simply annotating this class will enable reporting of polymorphic specializations for all SimpleLanguage nodes.
 Below is the diff of the change that adds this annotation to `SLStatementNode`:

 ```shell